-Claims of NIA not supporting sim registration mischievous - PRO
+Claims of NIA not supporting SIM registration mischievous - PRO

 ▶ Click Here for Full AFCON Coverage ◀

-The Head of Public Affairs for the National Identification Authority (NIA), Abudu Abdul Geniyu, has refuted claims that the Authority is not supportive of the ongoing sim card re-registration.
+Head of Public Affairs for the National Identification Authority (NIA), Abudu Abdul Geniyu, has refuted claims that the Authority is not supportive of the ongoing SIM card re-registration.

-The said letter, the statement explained, was a response from the Executive Secretary of the NIA, Prof Kenneth Agyemang Attafuah, to some technical clarification from the Ghana Chamber of Telecommunications (GCT) on the potential interface between the National Identification System (NIS) and the planned SIM registration exercise.
+The said letter, the statement explained, was a response from the Executive Secretary of the NIA, Prof Ken Attafuah, to some technical clarification from the Ghana Chamber of Telecommunications (GCT) on the potential interface between the National Identification System (NIS) and the planned SIM registration exercise.

 Abudu Abdul Geniyu noted that the NIA has worked with other state agencies for data harmonization and integration.

-“To this end, it has successfully cooperated within the framework of the law and public policy with other user agencies such as SSNIT, NHIA, GRA and the Controller & Accountant-General’s Department in advancing data harmonization and integration in this country and will continue to do so with the NCA and other state institutions,” Abudu Abdul Geniyu told Kaakyire Ofori Ayim.
+“To this end, it has successfully cooperated within the framework of the law and public policy with other user agencies such as SSNIT, NHIA, GRA and the Controller & Accountant-General’s Department in advancing data harmonization and integration in this country and will continue to do so with the NCA and other state institutions,” Abudu Abdul Geniyu said.

 - Read all related articles